Particular/docs.particular.net/nservicebus/upgrades/externalize-encryption.md

  - nservicebus/security/property-encryption
 ---

-The [Message Property Encryption feature](/nservicebus/security/property-encryption.md), has been moved from the NServiceBus package to the separate [NServiceBus.Encryption.MessageProperty](https://www.nuget.org/packages/NServiceBus.Encryption.MessageProperty/) NuGet package.
-That package should be used to encrypt message properties when using versions NServiceBus Versions 6.2 and above.
+The [Message Property Encryption feature](/nservicebus/security/property-encryption.md) has been moved from the NServiceBus package.
+It is now available as a separate NuGet package, [NServiceBus.Encryption.MessageProperty](https://www.nuget.org/packages/NServiceBus.Encryption.MessageProperty/).
+The new package should be used to encrypt message properties when using NServiceBus Versions 6.2 and above.

 The API was also modified.